Trump Staffer Forced Out After Daring to Stand up for Refugees

 “She has fought to correct misleading information about refugees and migrants provided to the president by Miller and the DPC,” the former White House official said.

 Last year, Miller led the charge to reject a Department of Health and Human Service study that found that refugees benefit the American economy far more than they cost.
-The results undercut Miller’s view that immigration is a drain on society, a rationale he has used to help slash the number refugees allowed into the country to its lowest level in decades, discourage migrants from crossing the border by helping institute a cruel family separating policy, and advocate making legal immigration harder, among other initiatives.
+The results undercut Miller’s view that immigration is a drain on society, a rationale he has used to help slash the number of refugees allowed into the country to its lowest level in decades, discourage migrants from crossing the border by helping institute a cruel family separating policy, and advocate making legal immigration harder, among other initiatives.

-There is scant that evidence that legal or illegal immigration, at the level seen in the United States in recent years, hurts the U.S. economy as a whole; a wide body of research suggests just the opposite.
+There is scant evidence that legal or illegal immigration, at the level seen in the United States in recent years, hurts the economy as a whole; a wide body of research suggests just the opposite.

 Foreign Policy reports that Arangio and Miller also clashed over U.S. participation in a global migration compact, with Miller’s view that the U.S. should pull out of the agreement ultimately prevailing — though he “remained embittered by the rift.”
 Arangio also worked against Miller to prevent the Trump administration from scuttling the State Department’s refugee bureau, a battle that she won with the help of Congress.